 III – Space and power

-Looking through contemporary writings on Lefebvre, what appears now to be the most cited and used element for subsequent research from „The production of space“ is that Lefebvre, when regarding space, was not interested in simply opposing „structure and agency, discourse and practice“ (Ronneberger 2008:137) but instead suggested a triadic division of space into: 1) „perceived space“2, 2) „conceived space“3, and 3) „lived and endured space“, or „spaces of representation“4.
+Looking through contemporary writings on Lefebvre, what appears now to be the most cited and used element for subsequent research from „The production of space“ is that Lefebvre, when regarding space, was not interested in simply opposing „structure and agency, discourse and practice“ (Ronneberger 2008:137) but instead suggested a triadic division of space into: 1) „perceived space“ (( „[…] perceived space refers to collective production of urban reality, rhythms of work, residential and leisure activities through which society develops and reproduces its spatiality“ (Ronneberger 2008:137).)), 2) „conceived space“ (( „Conceived space is formed through knowledge, signs and codes.
+Conceived space refers to „representations of space“ by planners, architects and other specialists who divide space into separate elements that can be recombined at will.
+The discourse of these specialists is oriented toward valorizing, quantifying and administering space, thereby supporting and legitimating the modes of operation of state and capital“ (id).)), and 3) „lived and endured space“, or „spaces of representation“ (( „Users of space experience lived space every day, through the mediation of images and symbols.
+Lived space offers possibility of resistance“ (ib.).)).
 This means that in Lefebvre’s construct:

 the schism between subjects’ perceived and lived spaces of activity and „objective“ scientific-technological spatial structures is bridged by „ideologies of space“. […] [T]hese ideologies articulate science with everyday life, render spatial practices coherent, guarantee the functioning of everyday life and prescribe modes of life (id.).